bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 The quality of the new policy-based transportation system is evaluated based on the new system performance over the day compared to the base-policy scenario.
 The performance is measured thanks to a scoring function S which computes the weighted sum of three groups of outputs:

-* How much *congestion* did the agents experience during the day?
+* How much *congestion* did the agents experience during the day? (compared to the Business As Usual (BAU) Scenario)
-* What *level of service* did the transportation system offer to agents?
+* What *level of service* did the transportation system offer to agents? (compared to the BAU Scenario)
-* What *costs* were incurred by the city?
+* What *costs* were incurred by the city? (compared to the BAU Scenario)

 The bigger the score, the more performant the system.